randombits-dev/randombits/src/content/articles/npm-yarn-pnpm.md

 your hard drive, and are shared between projects.
 It maintains complete compatibility with NPM by using symbolic links to create the same node_modules structure you are used to.

-I've noticed a huge different with PNPM, so I use it on all my projects.
+I've noticed a big performance difference with PNPM, so I use it on all my projects.

-Note that it only shares dependencies for projects on the same disk by default.

 ## YARN